Expanding the Possibilities for Solving Hunger in Florida

 As the pandemic continues to evolve, scheduled distributions and food pantries could change without much notice.
 We encourage you to check your food bank’s website daily for the most up-to-date information.See Food Banks and Counties Served

-Feeding Florida member food banks support more than 2,300 community-based partner agencies, which provide food directly to individuals and families in need to ensure a hunger-free Florida.
-Each year, the Feeding Florida network provides food to the 2.8 million Floridians facing hunger, including 800,000 children and 550,000 seniors.
+Feeding Florida member food banks support more than 2,400 community-based partner agencies, which provide food directly to individuals and families in need to ensure a hunger-free Florida.
+Last year, the Feeding Florida network provided 404 million pounds of food.
+Of that, 52 million pounds was fresh, locally-grown fruits and vegetables.
 Feeding Florida is a unified voice regarding hunger and food access by focusing on each community’s needs.More About Feeding Florida

 Pinpointing hunger at hyper-local levels